-Pincus is completing a book on the Declaration of Independence due out in 2016 and is simultaneously completing a book on the origins of the British Empire (c.
-1650-1784)which offers a new interpretation of the American Revolution and the origins of British India.
+Pincus is completing a book on the origins of the British Empire (c.
+1650-1784)which offers a new interpretation of the American Revolution and the origins of British India, and a book on the American Revolution in global context.
 He is also working with Jim Robinson of Chicago on a book on the Divergence of Britain: the state and the making of the first industrial revolution.

 At Yale Steve Pincus is a co-organizer of two regular colloquia: CHESS workshop and a new workshop on Early Modern Empires.